 There is a comfort in the memory of my childhood acquiescence to weather.
 I would like, again, to be ignorant of the weather, so I could wake surprised and submissive to each day, believing the here and now were the whole of life.
 Knowledge of other possibilities has fragmented my adult consciousness.
 I am nowhere, through being too aware of everywhere.

 At the funerals of the young, grief is raw and chaotic.
 Young people being the limbs and liveliness of the world, the death of the young amputates the world, and the mourners' grief is like the howling of an amputee.
 In contrast, the funerals of the old are more solemn than horrific.
 Why beat one's breast at the inevitable?
 On closer inspection, this solemnity for the old is a muted grieving for the young, that is, for the young of fifty years ago, on whose world the barely cracked door claps shut when the elderly die.
 Fifty years ago, the hunched and white-haired hobblers of the present were in their prime, making laws and making loans and making love, when today's movers and makers were still asleep in the lampless anteroom of the future.
 The sun shone on a world that, with the elderly's death, no one left living now remembers except through lifeless books and black-and-white photographs.
-As the coffin is lowered, not only a person but an era is laid to rest.
+As the coffin is lowered, not so much a person as an era is laid to rest.

 We seldom catch the transition from sleeping to waking.
 Gently we dawn into consciousness, but because so gently, we do not notice the metamorphosis until it's complete, when we discover ourselves lying fully awake in our bed.
 It is like the change into life itself.
 Having clambered up the steps of infantile cognizance, one day in childhood it first occurs to us that we exist, already many years after the fact.
 Looking back for our beginning, the past is a fog, and we find we cannot remember a time when we did not exist.
-No wonder in youth we feel we are immortal.
+No wonder in youth we feel immortal.
 How could we die when it seems we have always lived?

 Each stage of life greatly pleases us, but unfortunately not while we are in it.
 The young are eager to be adults, adults look forward to being retired, the retired envy youth.
 Daters crave marital stability, the married miss the thrill of dating.
 College students and graduates would swap places.
-We possess the pieces of a happy life, but we cherish them out of sequence.
+We possess the pieces of a happy life, too bad we cherish them out of sequence.

 For the young, music is an intimation of life.
 Each sonata or concerto cracks, but does not fully open, the door to worlds not yet experienced.
 The violin, singing of unknown desires, stirs desire.
 The cymbals' crescendo resounds with heights of elation not yet relished.
 The bass drum booms a cryptic proclamation of great events—happening where?
 For the old, music is a memoir of life.
 The buried strata of past experience, loosened by the mysterious psychoanalysis of sound, erupt into consciousness.
 Sorrows and joys which played singly through time now harmonize into a grand symphonic impression of the tremendousness of living.
 Must not the brittle self shatter to have been poured so full of experiences?